 1/2 large roasted delicata squash, cut into 1-inch pieces (leave skin on)

-1/2 cup grated raw grass-fed cheddar cheese, if tolerated
+1/2 cup grated raw grass-fed cheddar cheese, if tolerated and desired

 Preheat the oven to 375 degrees F. Melt the butter in a large skillet over medium heat.
 Add the ground breakfast sausage and break up with a spatula.
 Continue to cook for about 5-7 minutes or until meat is browned, stirring occasionally.